oconnor663/bao/README.md

 f       1000000
 f.bao   1015624

-# Compute the hash of the original file.
+# Compute the BLAKE3 hash of the original file.
+The `b3sum` tool would
+# also work here.
 > hash=`bao hash f`

 # Stream decoded bytes from the encoded file, using the hash above.